yoonmoonsick/dnd2024/README.md

 - Level 7: Telekinetic Seal
   - When a creature you can see moves within 5 feet of you, you can use your reaction to place a seal on them.
 When you do, the target must succeed on a Wisdom saving throw or be either pushed back 15 feet.
 - Level 11: You Die on My Command! ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/Skills/4_Readme_48/Illrigger_YouDieOnMyCommand.png?raw=true)
   - When an ally within 30 feet of you who can hear you is killed, you can use your reaction to shout an order at them, causing them to be revived and regain 1 hit point.
-Once you use this reaction, you can’t do so again until you finish a short or long rest.
+Once you use this reaction, you can't do so again until you finish a short or long rest.

 ### Sanguine Knight

 ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/ClassIcons/2_hotbar_140/SanguineKnight.png?raw=true)

 >The blood-knights of Hell, Sanguine Knights serve Sutekh, Lord of Blood.
-Their sorceries drain their enemies’ life force, pouring this stolen vitality into infernal rituals to turn the tide of battle.
+Their sorceries drain their enemies' life force, pouring this stolen vitality into infernal rituals to turn the tide of battle.
 >
 >Sutekh rules Naraka, the City of Blood.
 Recognized as the greatest sorcerer in hell, he carries the title of High Sanguinary and rules from the Temple of Vitality.
 He is a master of blood magic, and his inner circle of priests and wizards are the Bloodliches, undead spellcasters whose corporeal forms turned to ash centuries ago and whose bodies are crafted from solid blood.
 >
->Sutekh’s illriggers all belong to a cult known as the Chalice of Vitality.
-Knights of the Chalice drink deeply of their enemies’ essence, draining it to power their magics.
-Other members of the Order of Desecration fear that the Sanguine Knights seek more than Sutekh’s mere ascension to the Throne of Hell; some whisper that the Chalice secretly schemes to make Sutekh a god.
+>Sutekh's illriggers all belong to a cult known as the Chalice of Vitality.
+Knights of the Chalice drink deeply of their enemies' essence, draining it to power their magics.
+Other members of the Order of Desecration fear that the Sanguine Knights seek more than Sutekh's mere ascension to the Throne of Hell; some whisper that the Chalice secretly schemes to make Sutekh a god.
 This would, of course, be treason.

-- Level 3: Sutekh’s Blessing
+- Level 3: Sutekh's Blessing
   - When Sutekh accepts you as his illrigger, he grants you access to his sacrilegious command of blood and life.
 You gain expertise in the Religion skill.
 - Level 3: Exsanguinate ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/Skills/4_Readme_48/Illrigger_Exsanguinate.png?raw=true)
   - You can drain enemies to embolden your allies.
 Whenever you burn one or more seals on a creature, you can choose an ally you can see within 30 feet of you.
 That ally gains temporary hit points equal to the damage dealt by the seals to the interdicted creature.